emilyjspencer/winterarc/README.md

 A category can be associated with many goals and many items a goal or item could be tagged with multiple categories e.g. fitness and mental health assigned to one goal

+# Notes

+Interfaces should start with an 'I'